feressalem/rosi_challenge_ppgeas_ufsc/README.md

 ```
 ## The robot is not moving autonomously yet, team is still working on mapping and ur-5 control parameters, for now mapping can be seen from mapping.launch.
 (29/09/2019)

-## Obs.: Rviz has some kind of issue with floating points in urdf, in order to load robor description correctly in Rviz append the following code to your .bashrc file.
+## Obs.: Rviz has some kind of issue with floating points in urdf, in order to load robot description correctly in Rviz append the following code to your .bashrc file.
 ```
 $ echo 'export LC_NUMERIC='en_US.UTF-8'' >> ~/.bashrc
 ```